caugustine2022/resume/README.md

 ##### *Average Hrs/Wk: 40*

 * Collaborated with cross-functional teams to refine and document deployment processes, enhancing consistency and reducing manual errors.
-* Developed and maintained scripts (Bash/Python) for the automation of routine tasks, leading to operational efficiency improvements.
+* Developed and maintained scripts (Bash/Python) to automate routine tasks, improving operational efficiency.
 * Collaborated with cross-functional teams to build and manage robust CI/CD pipelines using Jenkins and GitHub, reducing deployment time by 50% and improving overall development workflow.
 * Collaborated with development teams to integrate infrastructure-as-code (IaC) principles using tools like Terraform, resulting in reproducible and version-controlled infrastructure.
-* Assisted in the setup and maintenance of version control systems (Git), ensuring efficient collaboration among development teams.
+* Assisted in setting up and maintaining version control systems (Git), ensuring efficient collaboration among development teams.
-* Contributed to the development of Ansible playbooks for configuration management, improving system configuration accuracy.
+* Contributed to developing Ansible playbooks for configuration management, improving system configuration accuracy.
 * Orchestrated containerized applications using Kubernetes, improving scalability, resource utilization, and deployment consistency.
 * Assisted in migrating on-premises systems to cloud platforms (AWS), optimizing resource allocation, and reducing infrastructure costs by 40%.

 ### DataService Group INC. | Bear, DE

-#### SRE/SecOps Engineer //*(Contract) - Remote*
+#### SecOps/Site Reliability Engineer //*(Contract) - Remote*

 ##### *May 2019 - March 2021*